-Board Committees

-Compensation Committee
+Board Committees Compensation Committee

 The Compensation Committee's role is to (i) establish a remuneration and benefits plan for directors, executives and other key employees; (ii) review the adequacy and form of compensation of directors and senior management; (iii) establish a plan of succession; (iv) undertake the performance evaluation of the CEO in consultation with the Chair; and (v) make recommendations to the Board as set out in the Compensation Committee Charter which the Compensation Committee has adopted and which sets out its mandate, and is available on the Corporation's website.
-As noted above, the Compensation Committee is currently composed of Carl Nurmi (Chair), David Paxton and J.C.
-St-Amour, all of whom are independent.
+As noted above, the Compensation Committee is currently composed of Al Gourley (Chair) and J.C.
+St-Amour, both of whom are independent.